 Nearly 30 years later the Supreme Court ruled that an individual could not be convicted under a local disturbing the peace law when he wore a jacket bearing the words “Fuck the Draft” into a California courthouse.
 In Cohen v.
 California (1971), Justice John Marshall Harlan II reasoned that “while the particular four-letter word being litigated here is perhaps more distasteful than most others of its genre, it is nevertheless often true that one man’s vulgarity is another’s lyric.”
 Harlan warned that “governments might soon seize upon the censorship of particular words as a convenient guise for banning the expression of unpopular views.”
 Cohen stands for the principle that profane words, in themselves, cannot be banned under the First Amendment.

 Profanity can be regulated, however, under certain circumstances consistent with the First Amendment.
 Profane rants that cross the line into direct face-to-face personal insults or fighting words are not protected by the First Amendment.
 Similarly, Watts v.
 United States (1969) established that profanity spoken as part of a true threat does not receive constitutional protection.
 Likewise, under Bethel School District No. 403 v.
 Fraser (1986), public school officials can punish students for profane speech.
 The government can also regulate profanity that qualifies as indecent speech in the broadcast medium, as the Supreme Court explained in Federal Communications Commission v.
 Pacifica Foundation (1978).

 Some states still have laws on the books that criminalize the speaking of profanity.
-For example, Michigan has a statute that reads: “Any person who shall use any indecent, immoral, obscene, vulgar or insulting language in the presence or hearing of any woman or child shall be guilty of a misdemeanor.”
+For example, Michigan until December 2015 had a statute that read: “Any person who shall use any indecent, immoral, obscene, vulgar or insulting language in the presence or hearing of any woman or child shall be guilty of a misdemeanor.”
 A state appeals court determined the law unconstitutionally vague in the case of a cussing canoeist in People v.
 Boomer (Mich.
 App.
 2002).
+The law was repealed in 2015.